shaih/cpp-lwevss/README.md

 # cpp-lwevss
-C++ implementation of VSS using LWE encryption and proofs.
-Written mostly by [Shai Halevi](https://alum.mit.edu/www/shaih).
+C++ implementation of VSS using LWE encryption and proofs, as described in the article:

+[Practical Non-interactive Publicly Verifiable Secret Sharing with Thousands of Parties](https://eprint.iacr.org/2021/1397), by Craig Gentry and Shai Halevi and Vadim Lyubashevsky, [Cryptology ePrint Archive](https://eprint.iacr.org): Report 2021/1397.

+This implementation was written mostly by [Shai Halevi](https://alum.mit.edu/www/shaih).
-This is a proof-of-concept implementation, **it is not suitable for use in production**.
+It is a proof-of-concept and **is not suitable for use in production**.
-The code is documented extensively, and we made an effort to separate out (some of) the performance-sensitive parts so they can be optimized on their own.
+The code is documented internally, and we made some effort to separate out performance-sensitive parts so they can be optimized on their own.

 ### Structure